The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Conclusion

 The reality is simple: when CPQ platforms are not designed for the channel, VARs and MSPs end up right back in spreadsheets.
-Each workaround adds cost, risk, and delay.
+Each workaround incurs additional costs, risks, and delays.
 The right solution must reflect the operational realities of ICT resellers: distributor feeds, complex bundles, renewals, rebates, and global scale, while delivering the automation that CPQ originally promised.
 Only then can resellers focus on selling value instead of fixing quotes.